ANCSLEEP BLOG

 Of course, there are some sleep conditions that will make it seemingly impossible to overcome the sleep deprivation cycle, in which case you may need external help.
 These conditions include:

-If you live in Alaska and have tried everything to break the sleep deprivation cycle, please contact us.
+If you live in Alaska and have tried everything to break the sleep deprivation cycle, please click the orange button below to take a free online sleep test and talk with one of our sleep health professionals.

 Take a Free Online Sleep Test